Web

 browser-use scroll down # Scroll down (--amount N for pixels)

-browser-use state # Get URL, title, clickable elements
+browser-use state # URL, title, clickable elements with indices

 browser-use type "text" # Type into focused element

-browser-use input <index> "text" # Click element, then type
+browser-use input <index> "text" # Click element, clear existing text, then type

 browser-use select <index> "option" # Select dropdown option